SahilP113/COPTER/README.md

 ### TCR-Epitope Binding Prediction

-The tc-hard dataset used for the RN and NA tasks can be found here: [Link text](https://zenodo.org/records/6962043) Run data_prep/tc_hard_data_processing.ipynb to obtain the data splits.
+The tc-hard dataset used for the RN and NA tasks can be found here: [tc-hard data](https://zenodo.org/records/6962043) <br>
+Run data_prep/tc_hard_data_processing.ipynb to obtain the data splits.

-The PanPep dataset used for the ET task is found here: [Link test](https://github.com/bm2-lab/PanPep/tree/main/Data) Download majority_training_dataset.csv and majority_testing_dataset.csv.
+The PanPep dataset used for the ET task is found here: [PanPep data](https://github.com/bm2-lab/PanPep/tree/main/Data) <br>
+Download majority_training_dataset.csv and majority_testing_dataset.csv. <br>
 Run data_prep/pan_prep_data_processing.ipynb to obtain the train, validation, and test splits.